hdholm/gmailSender/README.md

    (required while the app is in *Testing* mode).
 7. You can channge from testing to production and still won't need to go through app verification as long as there are fewer than 100 users ever.

+If you are sending to different gmail accounts you can use --user with an integer (the default is 0) to designate each user.
+You will need to authenticate each one to create a token file for that account.
+Only the one credential file is needed.

 ---